-If we escape the nuclear holocaust, must we really contemplate the utter hopelessness of the Orwellian nightmare?
-Is it beyond our wit and will in the age of the microchip, the satellite, laser and other information technology to preserve at least the central features of individual freedom and personal privacy, the rule of law and optimistic, reforming institutions?
-I trust that Woody Allen for once got it wrong that Australian society, at least, will have the wisdom to perceive its predicament and in an age of science and technology, to preserve and defend its enduring human values.
+If we escape the nuclear holocaust, must we really contemplate the atternation where of the Orwellian nightmare?
+Is it beyond our wit and which the age of the mismochap, the satellite, laser and other information technology to preserve at ware the central features of individual freedom and personal privacy, the rule of law and optimistic, reforming institutions?
+I trust that Woody All in for once got it wrong that.
+Australian society, at least, will have the wisdom to perceive its predicament and in an age of science and technology, to preserve and defend its enduring human values.